 Parents do not have an automatic right to see information about their child studying at the College.
 Personal information can be disclosed to a third party, such as a parent or guardian, without the consent of the student in a range of circumstances, including where there is a legitimate interest in disclosing the information.
-The Group must evidence this legitimate interest, which is done by satisfying the three tests: purpose, necessity and balance.
+The College Group must evidence this legitimate interest, which is done by satisfying the three tests: purpose, necessity and balance.
 This form is to be completed in the absence of a data release form to justify our disclosure.

-TRETET CHICE.
-Reason for referral: PURPOSE TEST To assess whether there i s a legitimate intere st behind the proces sing What do we hope to achiev e by involving the pa rent / guardian?
-How will the student benef it from disclosing the eir information?
-Harris ellaha Callana kana 4 - : How will the College benef it from disclosing this s information?
-How will the parent / guar dian benefit from dis closing this informati on? riow with the parene / guar aran beneric from ais ctosing this imornati on.
-What would be the impac t if we could not in nvolve the parent / guardian with this referral?
+Student Name: Referral Stage:

+Student Number: Referral

+Reference:

+Reason for referral:

+To assess whether there is a legitimate interest behind the processing

+What do we hope to achieve by involving the parent / guardian?

+How will the student benefit from disclosing their information?

+How will the College benefit from disclosing this information?

+How will the parent / guardian benefit from disclosing this information?

+What would be the impact if we could not involve the parent / guardian with this referral?

+NECESSITY TEST

-NECESSITY TEST To assess whether the processing is necessary for the purpose you have identified.
+To assess whether the processing is necessary for the purpose you have identified.

 Will disclosure actually help to achieve the purpose identified above?

 Is it reasonable to include the parent / guardian at this stage?

 Is there another way to achieve the same result without involving the parent/guardian?

+BALANCING TEST

-BALANCING TEST You need to consider the impact on individuals' interests and rights and freedoms and assess whether this overrides your legitimate interests What is our involvement with the student to date (existing relationship)?
+You need to consider the impact on individuals' interests and rights and freedoms and assess whether this overrides your legitimate interests

+What is our involvement with the student to date (existing relationship)?

 Is any of the information to be disclosed considered special category data or criminal offence data?

 Is the student under the age of 18?

 Is the student vulnerable in any other way?

 Where did the information come from and how did we explain it would be used?

 How would we justify the disclosure to the parent?

-Chichester College Group Managing Student Behaviour How would we justify the disclosure to the student?
+How would we justify the disclosure to the student?

 Is anyone likely to object or find it intrusive?

-What is the positive impact on the student and how big an im pact would this have?
-What is the negative impact on the student and how big an im npact would this have?
+What is the positive impact on the student and how big an impact would this have?

+What is the negative impact on the student and how big an impact would this have?